Emsley1d/Project03---NutriCO2/readme.md

 ## Planning:

 As the General Assembly course was entirely remote we communicated exclusively through Zoom and Slack.
-We spent all working day on Zoom together and then (due to different schedules outside of the course) we communicated during the evenings and weekends via slack.
+We spent all working day on Zoom together and then (due to different schedules outside of the course) we communicated during the evenings and weekends via Slack.

 We discussed the Technical Requirements and from the off decided we wanted to push ourselves and strive for a number of the bonus options; these being: